Query Rewriting via LLMs: Related Work

 \section{Related Work}

 \myparagraph{Rule-based SQL rewriting.} Most of the recent work on SQL query rewriting is rule-based~\cite{Learned_Rewrite, Wetune, QueryBooster, FactorWindow, Fusion, Starbust}.
-For instance, WeTune~\cite{Wetune} employs a rule generator to enumerate a set (up to a maximum size) of logically valid plans for a given query to create new rewrite rules, and uses an SMT solver to prove the correctness of the generated rules.
+For instance, WeTune~\cite{Wetune} uses a rule generator to enumerate a set (up to a maximum size) of logically valid plans for a given query to create new rewrite rules, and uses an SMT solver to prove the correctness of the generated rules.
 While this approach can generate a large set of new rewrite rules, it often fails in coming up with transformation rules for complex queries due to the computational overheads of verifying rule correctness.
 As such, it is unable to rewrite any of the TPC-DS queries~\cite{Slabcity, Genrewrite}.

-Learned Rewrite~\cite{Learned_Rewrite} uses a set of existing rewrite rules from Calcite~\cite{Calcite} and aims to learn the optimal subset of rules along with the order in which they must be applied.
-Given that the search space for possible rewrites is exponential in the number of applicable rules, an MCTS scheme is used to efficiently navigate this space and find the rewritten query with maximum cost reduction.
+Learned Rewrite~\cite{Learned_Rewrite} uses existing Calcite~\cite{Calcite} rules and aims to learn the optimal subset of rules along with the order in which they must be applied.
+Since the rewrite search space grows exponentially with the number of rules, it uses MCTS scheme to efficiently navigate this space and find the rewritten query with maximum cost reduction.
+This is in contrast to \lithe where MCTS is used to search over the output token space of an LLM in order to prevent LLM hallucinations.
+Specifically, our use of MCTS ensures that the LLM correctly follows the prompt instructions.

 \llmrsq~\cite{LLMR2} is also rule-based but takes a different approach to identify the order for rewrite rule applications: it uses an LLM to find the best Calcite rules and the order in which to apply them to improve the query performance.
 R-Bot~\cite{rbot} also leverages an LLM to optimize the order of Calcite rules, but employs advanced contemporary techniques such as retrieval-augmented generation~(RAG) and step-by-step self-reflection to improve the outcomes.